Benchmarking Agentic Newswriting via Journalistic Workflows: Experiments

-Table~\ref{tab:prec_rec_f1_models} reports precision, recall, and F1 scores for \texttt{Search} and \texttt{Edit} operations under both the 1-step and 2-step execution settings.
-These metrics quantify how closely the information retrieved or inserted by agents aligns with the content chosen by human journalists in the ground-truth articles.
-Overall, F1 scores are low across all models, indicating a clear divergence between agent-selected and human-selected information, even when the correct information is present in the historical database.
-This difference does not necessarily imply lower article quality; rather, it reflects that agents and human journalists may prioritize different subsets of available information when constructing a narrative.
+Table~\ref{tab:prec_rec_f1_models} reports precision, recall, and F1 scores for \texttt{Search} and \texttt{Edit} under both 1-step and 2-step execution settings, measuring alignment between agent-selected evidence and the content chosen by human journalists.
+Across all models, F1 scores are consistently low, indicating substantial divergence in evidence selection even when relevant information is available in the historical database.
+Importantly, this divergence does not imply lower article quality; rather, it reflects that agents and human journalists often prioritize different subsets of information when constructing a news narrative.
+Comparing execution modes, the 2-step setting generally increases precision but lowers F1.
+This suggests that decomposing action execution leads agents to select a smaller, more conservative set of evidence aligned with human choices, while omitting additional contextual information that agents might otherwise use to build richer narratives.
+We further analyze operation counts in Appendix~\ref{sec:tool_use_analysis}.

-The shift from 1-step to 2-step execution reveals consistent trade-offs.
-2-step execution generally increases precision but reduces F1 score, suggesting that decomposing the search process narrows the retrieved set to highly relevant items while omitting potentially useful context.
-This pattern helps explain the efficiency drop observed in Table~\ref{tab:count_models}: agents capable of both modes tend to issue more searches in the 2-step setting, yet do not perform more insertions, as they focus on a smaller, high-relevance subset rather than exploring a wider range of content.